-- Main Halyard 1⁄2" White Redpoint RLS - Topsail Halyard 1⁄2"- Red trace Redpoint RLS - Staysail Halyard 1⁄2" Blue trace Redpoint RLS - Topsail Sheet 1⁄2" -Red trace Redpoint Yacht Braid - Staysail Sheet 1⁄2" Blue trace Redpoint Yacht Braid - Vang/preventor 1⁄2" Green trace Redpoint Yacht Braid - Main Sheet 1⁄2" White Redpoint Yacht Braid - Staysail track control 1/4" Blue trace Redpoint Yacht Braid - Topsail Furling 3/8" Red Trace Redpoint Yacht Braid - Staysail Furling 5/16" Blue trace Redpoint Yacht Braid

-• Mainsail Out-haul - 1⁄2" - White Redpoint Yacht Braid
+- Main Halyard 1/2" White Redpoint RLS - Topsail Halyard 1/2"- Red trace Redpoint RLS - Staysail Halyard 1⁄2" Blue trace Redpoint RLS - Topsail Sheet 5/8" Red trace Redpoint Yacht Braid - Staysail Sheet 1/2" Blue trace Redpoint Yacht Braid - Vang/preventor 1/2" Green trace Redpoint Yacht Braid - Main Sheet 1/2" White Redpoint Yacht Braid - Staysail track control 1/4" Blue trace Redpoint Yacht Braid - Topsail Furling 3/8" Red Trace Redpoint Yacht Braid - Staysail Furling 5/16" Blue trace Redpoint Yacht Braid - Mainsail In-Haul 3/8" White Redpoint Yacht Braid - Mainsail Out-haul 1/2" White Redpoint Yacht Braid

-8.5 Components and Hardware
+8.5 Components and hardware

-All controls are lead aft through Spinlock sheet stopper to a Lewmar 30 chrome self tailing winch on the port and starboard side of the companionway.
+All controls are led aft through Spinlock sheet stoppers to a Lewmar 46 chrome self tailing winch on the port and starboard side of the companionway.

-- Lewmar 30 Chrome Self-Tailing main sheet winch located on steering console.
+• Lewmar 44 Chrome Self-Tailing main sheet winch located on steering console.
 The main sheet has a 3:1 purchase Schaefer block system and is designed to be at the end of the boom where the moment arm is greatest.
-This is the best, safest and by far the strongest way to attach the main sheet to the boom being over 4 times stronger than typical mid boom sheeting arrangements. - 2-8" and 1-10" Lewmar Alloy locking winch handles are conveniently stored in custom holders under a cockpit locker lid. - Custom built curved self-tending athwartships staysail traveler with SS supports.
+This is the best, safest and by far the strongest way to attach the main sheet to the boom being over 4 times stronger than typical mid boom sheeting arrangements.

+- 2-8" and 1-10" Lewmar Alloy locking winch handles are conveniently stored in custom holders under a cockpit locker lid. - Custom built curved self-tending athwartships staysail traveler with SS supports.
 The track is curved to the same radius as the sail, allowing the staysail to be tacked without adjusting the sheet.
-The staysail sheet, which has a purchase of 2:1, is lead aft to a sheet stopper (starboard side).
+The staysail sheet, which has a purchase of 2:1, is led aft to a sheet stopper (starboard side).
 The traveler control is used to adjust the traveler car to induce twist or park the car in the center of the track when furled.
-This control is also lead aft to a Harken jam cleat. - Selden Rigid Boom Vang with a cascade 4:1 purchase system leads aft to a sheet stopper.
+This control is also led aft to a Harken jam cleat. - Selden Rigid Boom Vang with a cascade 8:1 purchase system leads aft to a sheet stopper.
 A unique feature of this vang arrangement is the live end.
-Instead of the rope simply being tied to the block, it is lead through an extra block on the boom with a snap shackle.
+Instead of the rope simply being tied to the block, it is led through an extra block on the boom with a snap shackle.
 When the vang is being used normally the snap shackle is pulled hard into the block, essentially being deadended.
-If you release the vang, you can move the snap shackle down to a pad eye on the port or starboard bulwark and set up a preventor, all still being lead aft to the cockpit.
-It also allows for movement of the boom to windward if required. - Lewmar 48 Chrome Self-Tailing primary winches.
+If you release the vang, you can move the snap shackle down to a pad eye on the port or starboard bulwark and set up a preventor, all still being led aft to the cockpit.
+It also allows for movement of the boom to windward if required. - Lewmar 58 Chrome Self-Tailing primary winches.
 The topsail sheets to an inboard 1.25" T-track mount with Schaefer genoa fairlead cars.

-- 8.5.1 Primary winch upgrade to 50CST
+- 8.5.1 Primary winch upgrade to 64CST

-- 8.5.2 Halyard Winch Upgrade to 40CST
+- 8.5.2 Halyard Winch Upgrade to 48CST

-- 8.5.3 Electric Primary Winches 48ECST
+- 8.5.3 Electric Primary Winches 58ECST

-- 8.5.4 Electric Port Halyard Winch 40ECST
+- 8.5.4 Electric Port Halyard Winch 46ECST

 - 8.5.5 Spare Halyard lead aft

-8.6 Mainsail Furling and Reefing
+8.6 Mainsail furling and reefing